Noah-Yohannes/Tic-tac-toe/README.md

 # Tic-tac-toe
-A simple tic-tac-toe game developed using Android Studio
+A simple tic-tac-toe mobile game developed using Android Studio.